 - Where is the location of the restaurant?
 Even if you have no site for the establishment yet, you should at least have the neighborhood where it should be located.
 The location will be the determinant for many essential elements of your restaurant, like the type of venue, available ingredients, and competitive analysis.

-- What is kind of your venue?
+- What is the kind of your venue?
 Before writing your business plan, you need to make sure of the type of restaurant you are opening.
 You have to be sure of what precisely is your venue before you work on your business plan.

 - What are your goals?
-If you want to start a restaurant business, you should have goals and vision you want to achieve.
+If you want to start a restaurant business, you should have the goals and vision you want to achieve.

 - Do you have the credentials?
 Have you worked in the restaurant industry before?
 What are your skills in running a restaurant?
 If you are confident with your skills, it will be helpful.
-If none, you need to have a hands-on experience before venturing into this business.
+If none, you need to have hands-on experience before venturing into this business.

 What to Include in your business plan?

 You should include the following topics in your business plan.